 An announcement of the course can soon be found in the course information system CAMPUS.

-The Knowledge-based Systems Group is, amongst others, doing research in agent controllers for interactive computer games (for a not so recent example have a look at the ReadyBot website) and interactive service robotics (see AllemaniACs in RoboCup@Home).
+The Knowledge-based Systems Group is, amongst other things, doing research in agent controllers for interactive computer games (for a not so recent example have a look at the ReadyBot website) and interactive service robotics.

 Developing agents for interactive tasks poses diverse problems to solve: acting rationally under hard real-time constraints, agent-to-agent and agent-to-human communication, planning under uncertainty, distributed decision-making, (team-)coordination, cooperation, etc.